hidglobal/digitalpersona-access-management-services/docs/was-cred-format.md

 The Data parameter of the Credential class should be set "null".

-Below is an example of an HTTP Body for a  Send E-Mail OTP request.
+Below is an example of an HTTP Body for a  Send EMail OTP request.

 ~~~
 {